emuell/afseq/docs/src/guide/notes&scales.md

 ## Scales

-To make working with chords and chord progressions and programming music in general easier, afseq also has a simple scale API to create chords and notes from scales.
+To make working with chords and chord progressions and programming music in general easier, pattrns also has a simple scale API to create chords and notes from scales.

 ### Scale objects